nonzzz/vite-plugin-compression/README.md

 })
 ```

-- You should set `exclude` for the latest compression plugin. ( Becasue in the full bundle process.
+- You should set `exclude` for the latest compression plugin. ( Because in the full bundle process.
 Bundle chunk is shared.
 And
   there are write (delete) operations on the bundle inside the plugin.
 So you should ignore the compressed chunk :) If you want delete
   the original assets you also follow the way.